galaxyproject/total-perspective-vortex/MIGRATION.rst

    No matter how many cores a tool requests, they will be clamped between these specified min and max values.
    Therefore, in TPV 2.x, cores defined on users or roles will need to be renamed to max_cores to preserve earlier semantics.

+3. The `destination_name_override` property is no longer an extra param on the destination.
+It is instead, a top-level property of a destination.
+The `destination_name_override` can be used to dynamically generate a custom name for the destination.